harrydowning/serl/docs/source/user_guide/cli.rst

 The run command is used to execute a source program for a specific language configuration (:code:`<language>`).
 If :code:`-r` or :code:`--requirements` is specified then the dependencies in the :ref:`requirements` property will be installed with `pip <https://pip.pypa.io/>`_.
-These dependencies will be installed to the same environemnt that the tool is installed to or to the specified :ref:`environment`, if it is set.
+These dependencies will be installed to the same environment that the tool is installed to or to the specified :ref:`environment`, if it is set.

-If no :ref:`usage` pattern is defined in the language configuration, then the first arguemnt of :code:`<args>` is taken to be the source file.
+If no :ref:`usage` pattern is defined in the language configuration, then the first argument of :code:`<args>` is taken to be the source file.
 Otherwise, see :ref:`usage`.

+.. _static-syntax-highlighting:

 Static Syntax Highlighting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~